jhap1982/giveituruguay/2017/2017-03-15 - Moda Center, Portland, OR, USA/README.md

 ## Setlist

-Intro Jam
+1. Intro Jam
-Can't Stop
+2. Can't Stop
-Dani California
+3. Dani California
-The Zephyr Song
+4. The Zephyr Song
-Dark Necessities
+5. Dark Necessities
-She's Only 18
+6. She's Only 18
-Right on Time
+7. Right on Time
-Go Robot
+8. Go Robot
-Californication
+9. Californication
-The Longest Wave
+10. The Longest Wave
-Tell Me Baby
+11. Tell Me Baby
-Dreams of a Samurai
+12. Dreams of a Samurai
-Suck My Kiss
+13. Suck My Kiss
-Under the Bridge
+14. Under the Bridge
-By the Way
+15. By the Way
-ENCORE BREAK
+<br> ENCORE BREAK
-Jam
+16. Jam
-Goodbye Angels
+17. Goodbye Angels
-Give It Away
+18. Give It Away

 ## Notes